zuck30/elysia-ai-companion/README.md

 ### Why Elysia?

-* **👁️ Aware & Responsive**: She doesn't just sit there.
-Using custom physics, Elysia maintains eye contact and tracks your movement, reacting to your presence in real-time.
+* **👁️ Aware & Responsive**: Using custom physics, Elysia maintains eye contact and tracks your movement, reacting to your presence in real-time.
-* **🌫️ Glass-First UI**: A hyper-clean interface stripped of all traditional headers and buttons.
+* **🌫️ Glass-First UI**: A hyper-clean interface stripped of headers and buttons.
 Every element is wrapped in high-grade glassmorphism for a cinematic, tactile feel.
 * **🎭 Emotional Depth**: Her core shifts through living states—moving between calm contemplation and vibrant response based on the flow of your conversation.
 * **📽️ Invisible Sight**: Built with **Moondream2**, Elysia sees through your eyes.
 She recognizes your world and mood without ever needing to show a distracting camera preview.
 * **🧬 Fluid Voice**: Forget the robotic delay.
 With ultra-low latency STT and emotive synthesis, the conversation flows like a natural breath.